Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Method

 The geometric error and $L_k$ allocation reflect the curriculum gradually increases in difficulty while allowing larger errors in earlier stages.
 Since the function $f(x)=\frac{x^{1-K}-1}{1-x^{2}}$ monotonically decrease for $x>1$ when $K$ is a integer larger than 1, the final condition can be reasonably satisfied, \textit{e.g.}, with $K=3$, $e*l=1.4$, and $m=1.8$ in practice.

 The first half of Theorem~\ref{thm:complexity_comp} analysis highlights the dual benefit of curriculum design in CRL.
 First, by constructing intermediate distributions $d_1, \dots, d_{K-1}$ close to $d_K$, the curriculum error term $\| Q^*_K - Q^*_k \|$ can be made small.
 Second, easier curriculum tasks improve estimation accuracy and yield more stable approximate greedy updates, enhancing sample efficiency and policy improvement.
 For the second half of Theorem~\ref{thm:complexity_comp}, the final condition in Eq.~\ref{eq: CRL vs. Direct Sample Efficiency} is satisfied when curriculums are appropriately learned, the allocation of accuracy targets $\epsilon_k$ is gradually optimized across curriculum steps, and the designed curriculums with increasing difficulties effectively bridge the gap between source and target distributions.
-This mathematical derivation shows CRL can theoretically require fewer total samples than direct learning on the final task, which aligns with experimental observations.
+This mathematical derivation shows CRL requires fewer total samples than direct learning on the final task, aligning with experimental observations (see Appendix~\ref{app:empirical_sample_eff}).